 Having children in school from 2 years old means that we can identify any issues early and put the additional support in place for those children who need it.

-We run a range of language interventions (NELI, Talk Boost, 'The Well') throughout the early Years and into Key Stages One and Two where necessary, working closely with Speech and language Therapists, who also visit children regularly in school to assess their development and progress.
+We run a range of language interventions (NELI, Talk Boost, 'The Well') throughout the early Years and into Key Stages One and Two where necessary, working closely with Speech and language Therapists, who also visit school regularly and work with targeted children to assess their development and progress.

 Oracy Embedded in our Curriculum